usgs/shakemap/_sources/acknowledgments.txt

 science.
 Kishor Jaiswal, Ned Field, Nico Luco, Mark Petersen have all been very helpful in software calibration and validation and overall advice.

-Eric Thompson (USGS, Golden) and Em Wald provided helpful rewivews of this Manual.
+Eric Thompson (USGS, Golden) and Emmette Wald provided helpful rewivews of this Manual.

 Lastly, we are also extremely grateful for the recognition of the importance of ShakeMap and the ongoing internal and external support for its